Centre for the Social History of Health & HealthcareMeet our experts

 Previous research centred around gender and labour and her monographs include: When the Air became Important: A Social History of the New England and Lancashire Textile Industries (Rutgers University Press, 2019) and Female Labour Power: Women Workers’ Influence on Business Practices in the British and American Cotton Industries, 1780-1860 (Ashgate, 2007).

-Janet is a Co-Editor for the journal Social History of Medicine.
+Janet is a Co-Editor for the journal Social History of Medicine and is a Senior Fellow of the Higher Education Academy (SFHEA).

 Professor Bernard Harris